jamesallen0351/craft_beer/README.md

     - how many beers are there?
     - where are the beers brewed?
     - is there a most popular beer type? by state?
+    - what state / city are breweries most popular?

 # Acquire